 CANINE HEALTH IS...

 Professionally landscaped yard?
-Look around for hazardous fruit, vegetable or decorative plants than can be attractive but deadly to children and pets.
+Look around for hazardous fruit, vegetable or decorative plants that can be attractive but deadly to children and pets.

 DANGEROUS AND HAZARDOUS PLANTS